finger563/webgme-hfsm/src/plugins/SoftwareGenerator/templates/c++/uml/README.md

 Events are managed in a FIFO Queue by the Event Factory, which is the only place that spawns or consumes event objects.
-All states have access to the Event Factory singleton and can call `spawnEvent( Event::Type t )` which will create a new Event object of that type and add it to the Event Factory's queue.
-The next event in the Queue can be accessed by calling `getNextEvent( )`, and the event returned can be
+All states have access to the Event Factory singleton and can call `spawnEvent( )` which will create a new Event object of that type and add it to the Event Factory's queue.
+The next event in the Queue can be accessed by calling `getNextEvent( )`, and the event returned can be later destroyed by calling `consumeEvent( )` which will free the memory associated with the event.

 # Transitions